 Redback Spider bites are the most common envenoming in Australia.
 Venom is from the latrodectus genus which is abundant in different countries around the world.
 Some of which use antivenom and some do not.
-This is a hot debated topic in toxicology and will shall explain further in this post.
+This is a hotly debated topic in toxicology.

 Classically an intense pain develops 5-10 minutes after a bite, followed by sweating and piloerection on the affected limb.
 The pain is usually controlled by analgesia but there are a spectrum of patients who develop systemic features that can be debilitating the the use of antivenom remains controversial.

 - Latrodectus katipo: Katipo spider, New Zealand

 - Redback spider envenomation is not life threatening.

 Typical symptoms include: